m-labs/artiq/doc/manual/compiler.rst

 Basic NumPy array handling (``np.array()``, ``numpy.transpose()``, ``numpy.full``, ``@``, element-wise operation, etc.) is also available.
 NumPy functions are implicitly broadcast when applied to arrays.

 .. warning::
-    A kernel ``print`` call normally specifically prints to the host machine, either the terminal of ``artiq_run`` or the dashboard log when using ``artiq_dashboard``.
+    A kernel ``print`` call normally specifically prints to the host machine, either the terminal of :mod:`~artiq.frontend.artiq_run` or the dashboard log when using :mod:`~artiq.frontend.artiq_dashboard`.
 This makes it effectively an RPC, with some of the corresponding limitations.
-In subkernels and whenever compiled through ``artiq_compile``, where RPCs are not supported, it is instead considered a print to the local log (UART only in the case of satellites, UART and core log for master/standalone devices).
+In subkernels and whenever compiled through :mod:`~artiq.frontend.artiq_compile`, where RPCs are not supported, it is instead considered a print to the local log (UART only in the case of satellites, UART and core log for master/standalone devices).

 .. _compiler-pitfalls: